benthorner/smash-bash/README.md

 smash_bash
 ==========

-A smashing config for bash.
+A smashing config for bash. **Warning: This will overwrite your existing config.**

 Install
 =======